What is the Ferrari Dino 308 GT4?

 It was created during a period of great transition — for Ferrari as a company and for sports cars as a category.

-Understanding the Dino 308 GT4 requires one to look beyond surface impressions and placing it back into its original context.
+Understanding the Dino 308 GT4 requires one to look beyond surface impressions and placing it back into its original context such as:

 “Tecnicamente una Ferrari.